 It is time to recognise the importance of maths, and to get over your reservations about the topic!

 Real Life Maths: An Essential Part of our Lives

 You may well have already asked yourself questions such as:

-- "What is the use of working out a vector, a differential equation, Pythagoras' theorem, confidence intervals, algebra questions, or the graphical analysis of a function?"
+- "What is the use of working out a vector, a differential maths equation, Pythagoras' theorem, confidence intervals, algebra questions, or the graphical analysis of a function?"

 To avoid resorting to retorts like "actually, square roots are very useful: To pass your exam and succeed in maths!" or "I'm sure the Minister for Education would find your point of view very interesting!" let's look further than simple exam success, and explore some concrete examples.

 Did you know that about 1 person in 10 is at a disadvantage in their daily lives thanks to their poor knowledge of maths?
 Let's not leave them behind!

 Here are some examples which show that maths is essential in our lives and serves us in many important ways.
-Shopping

 Maths surrounds you the minute you step through the doors of your favourite supermarket!